cleanflight/cleanflight/docs/capstone2019/SPI_HiFive/spi_hifive.md

 For programming exernal sensors to SPI, we need to know the following:

--endianess of SPI
+- endianess of SPI
--clock rate
+- clock rate
--protocol
+- protocol
--# of bits per frame
+- # of bits per frame

 __SPI endianess is MSB (pg 90)
 SPI clock rate is less than 100MHz (pg 84)